-- Knowledge of critical pathologies and their treatment as well as problems relating to the Emergency Health Service. - To be able to carry out fundamental therapy in an emergency and know how to prepare the patient for surgery. - Be aware of the treatment objective and the medico-legal implications.
+- Knowledge of critical pathologies (cardio-respiratory, cerebro and vascular emergency;) their treatment (trauma and cardiac life support; invasive and non invasive ventilation) as well as problems relating to the Emergency Health Service and disciplinary sectors of the emergency (Medicine, Surgery and vascular Surgery, Anesthesia and Resuscitation, Orthopedics, Neurology, Radiology) - To be able to carry out fundamental therapy in an emergency and know how to prepare the patient for surgery.

-3. Electives (ADE)
+9. Electives (ADE)